American Composition girl doll, two

 Wore a red, white and navy blue plaid sleeveless vest, white long sleeve shirt and

-navy blue knickers, looks like a golfers attire.
+navy blue knickers, looks like a golfers attire, doll is unmarked.
 We are calling him a

-young Rodney Dangerfield caddy or golfer - but that's a tongue & cheek guess.
+young Rodney Dangerfield caddy or golfer - but that's just a guess.

 Comic Character, Kayo